ARM-software/armnn/shim/BuildGuideShimSupportLibrary.md

 - [Build Arm NN Shim](#build-arm-nn-shim)

+## Deprecation Notice
+Arm NN will be dropping support for support library in 24.08.

 ## Introduction
 These are step by step instructions for building the Arm NN shim and support library for NNAPI.
 This work is currently in an experimental phase.